TheresaLui/SelfHelpContent_v2/articles/microsoft.datalakestore/datalakestore-delete-large-folder.md

 1. Issue the recursive delete as a superuser.
 This will skip the recursive enumeration required for ACL checks.
-2. If Step 1 is not possible, try to delete smaller sub-folders individually before deleting the parent folder.
+2. If Step 1 is not possible, try to delete smaller sub-folders individually before deleting the parent folder